 Credit scores can play a significant role when it comes to securing a loan, credit card, mortgage or any other credit product.
 A credit score is a three-digit number between 300 and 900 that is used to express your creditworthiness.
 The higher your score, the less risky you’ll seem to potential lenders.
-Given the importance of a credit score, it’s understandable that more and more Canadian are looking for ways to keep tabs on their scores.
+Given the importance of a credit score, it’s understandable that more and more Canadians are looking for ways to keep tabs on their scores.
 Thankfully, there are many companies in Canada that provide free credit scores.

 Who Was The First Company To Offer Free Credit Scores In Canada?